Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 The ITA difference lies in discipline and context.
 While retail traders chase every crossover opportunity, our traders wait for setups that align with institutional order flow, market structure, and risk management principles.

-Our methodology emphasises the boring fundamentals that separate professional trading from gambling.
+Our methodology emphasizes the boring fundamentals that separate professional trading from gambling.
 Position sizing based on account risk.
 Systematic entry and exit rules.
 The patience to wait for high-probability setups.

 This institutional approach to crossover trading has enabled our funded traders to generate consistent returns while managing drawdown.
 This is the hallmark of professional trading.